 - Lü Dongbin (吕洞宾) – Represented by twin swords.

-- He Xiangu (何仙姑) – Represented in art by a lotus blossom.
+- He Xiangu (何仙姑) – Represented by a lotus blossom.

-- Lan Caihe (蓝采和) – Represented in art by a flower basket.
+- Lan Caihe (蓝采和) – Represented by a flower basket.

-- Han Xiangzi (韩湘子) – Represented in art by a flute.
+- Han Xiangzi (韩湘子) – Represented by a flute.

-- Zhang Guolao (张果老) – Represented in art by a Chinese fish drum, and riding a mule.
+- Zhang Guolao (张果老) – Represented by a Chinese fish drum, and riding a mule.

-- Cao Guojiu (曹国舅) – Represented in art by Chinese castanets.
+- Cao Guojiu (曹国舅) – Represented by Chinese castanets.

-(How the Eight achieved immortality involves a whole series of myths that you can read here.)
+(How the Eight achieved immortality involves a whole series of Chinese myths that you can read here.)

 Interesting to know:

-- Like Madam White Snake, the story of the Eight Immortals has been made into many TV dramas and movies.
+- Like Madam White Snake, the story of the Eight Immortals has been made into many television series and movies.

 6. Yu and the Great Flood (大禹治水 da yu zhi shui)

-During the rule of Emperor Yao in ancient China, a terrible flood persisted, leading to the death of many and the destruction of most crops.
-While Yao appointed many to manage the flood, none succeeded.
-The situation worsened by the day.
+During the rule of Emperor Yao in ancient China, a terrible flood persisted, leading to the death of many and the destruction of many crops.
+While Yao appointed many to contain the flood, none succeeded.
+The situation worsened day by day.

 Interesting to know:

-- Various Chinese myths claimed Yu subdued demons and monsters to control the flood.
-Others had him drilling through a mountain.
-One version even had him mobilising a large force to move a mountain rock by rock, with him physically involved in the effort.
+- Some Chinese myths claim Yu subdued demons and monsters to control the flood.
+One version also claim he mobilised a large force to move a mountain rock by rock, with him physically involved in the effort.